Actual cash value (ACV)

 The value of a car considering the age, mileage, make, model, and overall condition of the vehicle.

-Determines the value of a vehicle or property, or the extent of damage from an accident.
-Usually conducted by an impartial expert.
+An estimate of the value of a vehicle or property, or the extent of damage from an accident at the time of loss.
+Usually conducted by an impartial appraiser.

 Bodily injury liability coverage